Converting 123 Pounds to Kilograms: A complete walkthrough

 -

-Weight: Weight is a measure of the force of gravity on an object.
-It's important to differentiate weight from mass, which is the amount of matter in an object.
+Weight: Weight is a measure of the force of gravity on an object. it helps to differentiate weight from mass, which is the amount of matter in an object.
 While related, they are not the same.
 Mass remains constant regardless of location, while weight changes depending on the gravitational pull.
 On Earth, the terms are often used interchangeably, but in space or on other planets, this distinction becomes crucial.

 -